penyvinni/Cryptography/README.md

 ## Usage Instructions
 1. Encrypting a File:
    * Run the Python script with optional parameters:
+     ```python
+      python encrypt.py key.txt input.txt output.txt
+      ```
    * If no parameters are provided, the program will prompt for input and output files.

 2. Decryption:
    * To decrypt an encrypted file, provide the encrypted file, the key, and the output file for the plaintext:
+      ```python
+      python decrypt.py key.txt encrypted_file.txt output.txt
+      ```

+---

+## Conclusion
+This project demonstrates how AES encryption can be implemented in Python for secure file handling.
+By experimenting with different encryption settings and analyzing file sizes, we gain a deeper understanding of how symmetric encryption functions in real-world applications.